 Body Image and Eating Disorder Group (Isabel O'Malley and Julia Dailey)

 This is a peer-facilitated support group focusing on body image, eating disorder, and related issues.
 Sessions will consist of guided conversation and support building.
 The group will both provide a space for you to share current and past experiences as well as hear others’.
 You will also develop skills and goals for recovery and healthy body image.
 All who have experienced negative body image, an eating disorder or would simply like guidance and discussion related to any body, health, or eating-related issue are welcome to join.
 If you have not had a diagnosis but this issue seems important to you, you are also welcome.
-Please sign up here if you're interested in participating in this group.

 Sexual Assault Survivors Group (Hannah Meisels and Amelia Mitchell)

 This group offers a safe, confidential space for survivors to come together to process their experiences with sexual assault and misconduct.
 We will provide members with support and encouragement in helping them to build connections within the group and to share experiences at a level that they feel comfortable.
 Sexual assault may affect people in a variety of ways and we hope that this space will help participants to articulate and develop the nuances of their own healing processes.
 Participants can expect to practice self-care strategies, receive emotional support, and develop coping skills.
-Please sign up here if you're interested in participating in this group.

 Interested in becoming a Peer Counselor?

 Being a Peer Counselor can provide valuable experience for your graduate school resume; specialized training in counseling techniques, crisis management, leadership, and human relations; and a unique opportunity to help your fellow students.